Eastern Michigan University

 If you have questions about your eligibility for educational benefits, you will need to complete and submit an application for benefits with the Department of Veterans Affairs.
 Please see our Forms section to apply.

-The Ann Arbor HealthcareSystem - Veterans Integration to Academic Leadership (V.I.T.A.L.) - Brittany Powers;is on-campus Wednesdays 1:00pm – 3:00pm to meet with any Veteran, family member, friend, faculty, or staff interested in finding out more about what the VHA has to offer, eligibility & enrollment, information on health care benefits, assistance with navigating VA healthcare, mental health care options, assistance with Myhealthevet and ebenefits registration.
+The Ann Arbor HealthcareSystem - Veterans Integration to Academic Leadership (V.I.T.A.L.) - The EMU MVRCs partnership with the Ann Arbor Healthcare System provides information to the Veteran, family members, friends, faculty, and any other staff requiring information about what the VHA has to offer, eligibility & enrollment, information on health care benefits, assistance with navigating VA healthcare, mental health care options, assistance with Myhealthevet and ebenefits registration.

 On-Campus VA counselor to serve the needs of our Veteran students and their families; students can obtain information on educational and other available VA benefits.
-Counselor is available Monday & Tuesdays 8:00am – 4:00pm.
+Counselor is available Monday & Fridays from 8:00am – 4:00pm.
 A Comprehensive Evaluation can be completed on campus.

 PAVE – Peer Advisors for Veteran Education.
 PAVE connects new student veterans with trained Peer Advisors – volunteer vets who have already made a successful transition to college.If you are new to EMU, we hope you will connect with PAVE for assistance and support.
 Peer Advisors are ready to help you find answers to questions encountered by most students veterans transitioning to a college campus.
 It's also a great way to get connected to the veteran community on campus.